djtango/CV/README.md

 - Software Craftsmanship
 - Ruby, Rails, Javascript, Node.js, Angular.js
 - Rspec, Jasmine, Mocha
+- Learned Clojure and Java in addition to course materials

 #### University of Oxford (10/09 to 07/13)